3 Days in Yogyakarta – Itinerary Tailored by a Local (2024)

 The Masjid Gedhe Mataram with its cemetery is still standing, welcoming pilgrims and curious visitors.

 Imogiri on the other hand is the acting royal cemetery of both the Yogyakarta and Surakarta royal families.
 It’s a deeply spiritual place, especially Sultan Agung’s tomb.
-Read about my visit to Imogiri.
+Read more about Imogiri and its occult history.

 Other things